-In this section we discuss both (a) learning the structure and the parameters of the HMM-CL and HMM-

-CCL models discussed above, and (b) inferring probability distributions of the hidden states for given a set of observations and a model structure and its parameters.
-We outline how these operations can be performed for the HMM-CL and HMM-CCL.
-For full details, see Kirshner et al. (2004).
+In this section we discuss both (a) learning the structure and the parameters of the HMM-CL and HMM-CCL models discussed above, and (b) inferring probability distributions of the hidden states for given a set of observations and a model structure and its parameters.
+We outline how these operations can be performed for both the HMM-CL and HMM-CCL.